Microwave oven: Discovery

 In 1945, the heating effect of a high-power microwave beam was independently and accidentally discovered by Percy Spencer, an American self-taught engineer from Howland, Maine.
 While employed at Raytheon, he noticed that microwaves from an active radar set he was working on started to melt a candy bar he had in his pocket.
 The first food deliberately cooked by Spencer was popcorn, and the second was an egg, which exploded in the face of one of the experimenters.

 To verify his finding, Spencer created a high-density electromagnetic field by feeding microwave power from a magnetron into a metal box from which it had no way to escape.
 When food was placed in the box with the microwave energy, the temperature of the food rose rapidly.
 On October 8, 1945, Raytheon filed a United States patent application for Spencer's microwave cooking process, and an oven that heated food using microwave energy from a magnetron was soon placed in a Boston restaurant for testing.

+Public demonstration, 1946

+On 7 October 1946, Raytheon showed two "Radarange" units to the press at the Waldorf-Astoria in New York City.
+Aimed initially for commercial use, one unit was designed for "for limited baking in sandwich shops," the other "for the preparation of frozen foods and designed for planes"—to enable serving a "complete meal on a single plate."
+Projected retail cost was then $1250.
+On 30 December 1946, the Federal Communications Commission approved the 2450 megacycle (megahertz) frequency for Raytheon's new product.